 You will also visit the iconic Asakusa Kannon Temple, also known as the Sensoji Temple.
 This Buddhist temple is one of Japan’s most popular temples and is also one of Tokyo’s most colourful.
 The temple’s construction was completed in 645, resulting in it being Tokyo’s oldest temple.
 The temple’s entrance, the Kaminarimon (Thunder Gate), is also the symbol of Asakusa as well as the city of Tokyo.
 There is a shopping street called Nakamise located in the temple that runs for over 200 metres (656 feet) selling Japanese souvenirs such as yukata, folding fans and traditional Japanese snacks.

-Panoramic Tokyo Day Tour - Meiji Shrine, Asakusa Temple and Tokyo Bay Cruise
+Tokyo 1-Day Tour: Meiji Shrine, Asakusa Temple, Bay Cruise

 This night food tour will have you exploring Tokyo’s culinary scene by visiting the city’s popular bars and restaurants as well as enriching your knowledge with Japan’s culinary and cultural traditions.
 This small tour group that is limited to just 12 people will ensure you personalised attention and friendship opportunities.